-Mum to Jamie and Jake, Diane is the Chair of the Curriculum and Standards Committee.
+Both of Diane's children attended King's Stanley.
+Diane is the Chair of the Curriculum and Standards Committee.
 Originally from Welling, Kent, Diane went to Aberystwyth University to study maths and music, started teaching in Somerset and then moved to Gloucestershire to become Head of House at Balcarras school, Cheltenham.
 She is still there, teaching maths part time.
 Diane has lots of sporting and musical interest and is a big fan of Manchester United.

 Tori lives in Leonard Stanley with her husband and their two young sons.
 Her eldest recently joined King's Stanley Primary School.
 She grew up in the village and returned here after university, travelling and living in Singapore.
 She has a BA Hons degree in Linguistics and a Masters in Medical Science from the University of Sheffield.
 She is a Highly Specialist Speech and Language Therapist with a specific interest in early years and developmental delay/disorder.